skip to Main Content

 Quality Management & Administration

 ADAS has policies and management strategies in place to ensure sound financial and administrative practices.
-Some of the more pertinent polices and strategies are summarised below.
+Some of the more pertinent policies and strategies are summarised below.

 Student Fees